Kira Lewis Jr.: College career

 In his freshman season with Alabama, Lewis, at age 17, was the second-youngest player in NCAA Division I basketball behind Everett Perrot of Pepperdine and was the youngest player to appear in a game.
 Lewis scored six points in his first career game versus Southern.
 The following game, he had 21 points against Appalachian State and followed that up with a season-high 24 points against Wichita State.
-He tied his season-high of 24 points against Georgia in February 2019.
+He tied his season high of 24 points against Georgia in February 2019.
 Lewis averaged 13.5 points, 2.9 assists, and 2.6 rebounds per game and was named to the SEC All-Freshman Team.
 However, Alabama struggled and finished 18–16, losing in the first round of the NIT.
 Lewis entered the transfer portal before new coach Nate Oats convinced him to return.

 In his sophomore season opener, Lewis scored a then-career-high 30 points in an 81–80 loss to Penn.
-Lewis scored a career-high 37 points on February 8, 2020, in a 105–102 overtime win against Georgia.
-On February 12, he became the first Alabama player since 1996 to record a triple double, posting 10 points, 10 rebounds and 13 assists in a 95–91 overtime loss to Auburn.
-He became the 2nd player in school history to reach this accomplishment.
-On February 25, Lewis contributed 29 points, seven rebounds, and four assists in a 80–73 loss to Mississippi State.
+He scored a career-high 37 points on February 8, 2020, in a 105–102 overtime win against Georgia.
+On February 12, Lewis became the first Alabama player since 1996 to record a triple-double, posting 10 points, 10 rebounds and 13 assists in a 95–91 overtime loss to Auburn.
+He became the second player in school history to reach this accomplishment.
+On February 25, Lewis contributed 29 points, seven rebounds, and four assists in an 80–73 loss to Mississippi State.
 At the conclusion of the regular season, Lewis was named to the First Team All-SEC.
 As a sophomore, Lewis averaged 18.5 points, 4.8 rebounds, and 5.2 assists per game.
 After the season, Lewis declared for the 2020 NBA draft.

 Professional career

-New Orleans Pelicans (2020–present)
+New Orleans Pelicans (2020–2024)

 Lewis was selected with the 13th pick in the 2020 NBA draft by the New Orleans Pelicans.
 On November 30, 2020, he signed with the Pelicans.
 Lewis was a rotational player to start the year.
-His first career game with double-digit scoring came January 13 against the Los Angeles Clippers.
+His first career game with double-digit scoring came January 13, 2021 against the Los Angeles Clippers.
 He had 10 points that game.
-He registered a career high 16 points and 6 assists on March 23 against the Los Angeles Lakers.
+He registered a career-high 16 points and 6 assists on March 23 against the Los Angeles Lakers.

 On December 8, 2021, Lewis tore his ACL and sprained his MCL during a 114–120 overtime loss to the Denver Nuggets, ending his season.

+Toronto Raptors (2024)

+On January 17, 2024, Lewis and a 2024 second-round pick were traded by the Pelicans to the Indiana Pacers in exchange for cash considerations, before being traded to the Toronto Raptors, along with Bruce Brown, Jordan Nwora and three first-round picks in exchange for Pascal Siakam.
+On January 19, 2024, the Raptors assigned Lewis to the Raptors 905 of the NBA G League.

+Utah Jazz (2024)

+After playing only two minutes in one game with the Raptors, Lewis was traded to the Utah Jazz alongside Otto Porter Jr. and a 2024 first-round pick in exchange for Kelly Olynyk and Ochai Agbaji.